Why doesn’t automated scheduling work in a small manufacturing company?

 What information do you need so the software can plan things automatically?

 The first thing you need is a calendar with the availability of your machines, operations, etc. You might consider that a straightforward task, but in fact, it’s much more complex than it looks.
-We are not talking here about some simple rota with time blocks, Monday to Friday, but a detailed plan that precisely says which machines are busy, how many hours, how many shifts, including weekends, bank holidays, and emergencies.
+We are not talking here about some simple spreadsheet with time blocks, Monday to Friday, but a detailed plan that precisely says:

-Now ask yourself: how often do you do last-minute changes because a large order was committed, or work overtime to meet the deadline, add an extra working Saturday/Sunday?
-Maybe you use only a few machines – a common situation in the print house.
-Only printing presses or binding machines have some operations scheduled for the weekend.
-All of these to speed up the queue of orders, and to deliver products on time.
-It surely won’t be a problem for automated planning.
+And without this information, you won’t be able to create a plan in advance.
+Let’s say that you work in a print house and want to schedule some tasks for the weekend to deliver all ordered products on time.
+It surely won’t be a problem for an automated planning system?
 Yes, but under one condition: your scheduling software needs to know everything in advance.
 Without complete data, it won’t be able to prepare a reliable plan.

 Once you have completed the calendar for your machines, it’s time to do the same thing for your staff.
 Advanced planning forces you to prepare a schedule with shifts and availability of each worker for the next few weeks or even months, including their holidays, possibility of sick leave, etc.